wesbos/beginner-javascript-notes/notes/Module 12꞉ Advanced Flow Control.md

 ![](@attachment/Clipboard_2020-05-18-09-49-13.png) 11:29

-Now we get the actual pizzas instead of just the proimises.
+Now we get the actual pizzas instead of just the promises.
 Go ahead and destructure the two pizzas that are returned.

 ```js
 const [pep, mush] = await Promise.all([pizzaPromise1, pizzaPromise2]);